 After filing for bankruptcy, check your mail every single day.
 The court should send you legal paperwork that needs your signature by a certain date.
 Missing this paperwork means your case loses momentum and you’ll be stuck in this state for an even longer period.
 Once these documents arrive in your mail, review them carefully.
 And review them again to make sure you haven’t missed anything crucial.

 And once you’ve set up an appointment or discussion with your attorney, update him/her on any relevant information that’s happening in your life because the more your attorney knows, the more successful your case will turn out.
-Your life and income (even your family’s life) is on the line here.
-Good, constant communication is key.
+Your life and income (even your family’s life)

 You don’t need to go bankrupt just because you’re unable to pay your debts or are insolvent.
 Declaring bankruptcy seems like a smart thing to do when tides are low, but the reality of the situation is this:

-Sometimes bankruptcy is not a good option.
+Sometimes bankruptcy is not a good option.5

 It honestly depends on your situation.
 Let’s say a huge number of your debt is because those debts aren’t dischargeable.
 It would be inadvisable to file for bankruptcy.
 This is because non-dischargeable debts, such as child support, fines and penalties, student loans, etc. will remain on your record.
 Bankruptcy means that only debts that are dischargeable will be erased from your record.